1:26 The Art of Epilepsy in Boston

-Tickets will not be sold at the door.
-Tickets must be purchased prior to arrival at the event.
+Tickets may be purchased in advance online or in-person on the day of the event.
 1:26 The Art of Epilepsy is a 21+ event.
 The original art will be on display and available for sale the night of the event.

 Make a weekend of it!
 1:26 The Art of Epilepsy is happening the evening before CURE’s Day of Science event in Boston on Saturday, May 11.
 Learn more about this educational, community event and register.